Significance tests of feature relevance for a black-box learner: Real Application

-We apply the one-split test, the two-split test, and their combined tests, with adaptive sampling splitting.
-Moreover, we compare these tests to the permutation test of the permutation size 100.
+To proceed, we specify the underlying model as the default convolution neural network (CNN) provided by Keras for the MNIST dataset.
+Finally, we apply the one-split test, the two-split tests, and their combined tests based on the data-adaptive tuning scheme with a significance level of $\alpha=0.05$.

-As suggested by Table \ref{tab:app}, the one-split, two-split, and their combined tests all do not reject $H_0$ at $\alpha=0.05$ when $H_0$ is true in Cases 1-2, but all reject $H_0$ in Case 3 when it is false.
-Overall, the test results confirm our intuition that the image features defined by the marked regions in Cases 1 and 2 are visually indistinguishable for digits 7 and 9, whereas that in Case 3 is visually discriminative, as illustrated in Figure \ref{fig:app_demo}.
+As suggested by Table \ref{tab:app}, the (combined) one-/two-split tests all fail to reject $H_0$ when it is true in Cases 1-2, but all reject $H_0$ in Case 3 when it is false.
+Overall, the test results confirm our intuition that the hypothesized regions in Cases 1-2 are visually indistinguishable, whereas that in Case 3 is visually discriminative, as illustrated in Figure \ref{fig:app_demo}.